terminological/roogledocs/README.md

 [![R-CMD-check](https://github.com/terminological/roogledocs/workflows/R-CMD-check/badge.svg)](https://github.com/terminological/roogledocs/actions)
 [![DOI](https://zenodo.org/badge/475030092.svg)](https://zenodo.org/badge/latestdoi/475030092)

+ROOGLEDOCS IS IN BETA TEST.

+I CAN ADD UP TO 100 USERS BEFORE I HAVE TO SUBMIT FOR GOOGLE'S REVIEW.

+PLEASE SUBMIT A GITHUB ISSUE WITH YOUR GMAIL ADDRESS IF YOU WANT TO PARTICIPATE.

 R library to perform limited interactions with google docs (and maybe one day slides) in R via the Java API library.
 The purpose being to support google docs as a platform for interactive development and documentation of data analysis in R for scientific